christianhelle/christianhelle.github.io/_posts/2022/2022-09-05-orchestrated-etl.md

 As a data platform grows bigger it becomes harder and more complex to maintain a large set of Notebooks.
 Although, reusing code between Notebooks is possible using the `%run` command, it is neither elegant nor efficient.

-The goal in mind when writing this article is to move as much code regarding ***ETL*** operations as possible, if not all, away from Notebooks and into a Python library.
-This library will also contain reusable components for ingesting data in various formats from various data sources into a variety of data stores
+The goal in mind when writing this is to move as much code regarding ***ETL*** operations as possible, if not all, away from Notebooks and into a Python library.
+This library should also contain reusable components for ingesting data in various formats from various data sources into a variety of data stores

 Databricks Notebooks should be used for only 3 things: